 When Does the Amendment to NYC’s Law Take Effect?

 The amendment to New York City’s Paid Safe and Sick Leave law (“PSSL”) took effect on September 30, 2020.
-Specifically, as of September 30, 2020, employers must: 1) allow employees to use safe and sick leave as it is accrued; 2) reimburse employees who must pay for required documentation after three consecutive workdays of leave; and 3) list on employees’ paystubs (or any document issued each pay period) the amounts of accrued and used leave and the total balance of accrued leave.
-With respect to the paystub information requirement, employers that could not satisfy that requirement by September 30, 2020 but are working in good faith on implementation have until November 30, 2020 to ensure compliance without a penalty.
+Specifically, as of September 30, 2020, employers must: 1) allow employees to use safe and sick leave as it is accrued; 2) reimburse employees for costs associated with getting documentation from a health care provider or other provider after the employee has taken more than three consecutive workdays of sick/safe leave; and 3) list on employees’ paystubs each pay period (or another document issued during each pay period) the amounts of accrued and used leave and the total balance of accrued leave.
+With respect to the paystub information requirement, employers that could not satisfy that requirement by September 30, 2020 but are working in good faith on implementation had until November 30, 2020 to ensure compliance without a penalty.

 How Much Leave is Required?

-Just like New York State’s Paid Sick/Safe Leave law, under PSSL, the amount of leave required to be provided depends on the number of employees (full-time, part-time and temporary) and/or net income of the organization:
+Just like New York State’s Paid Sick/Safe Leave law, under PSSL, the amount of leave required to be provided depends on the number of employees and/or net income of the organization:

 - Employers with 100 or > employees in any calendar year must provide covered employees with: Up to 56 hours of paid sick/safe leave each calendar year;*